Recording contract: Copyrights, payment and royalties

-Labels typically own the copyright in the records their artists make, and also the master copies of those records.
+Labels typically own the copyright in the records their artists make, as well as the master copies of those records.
 An exception is when a label makes a distribution deal with an artist; in this case, the artist, their manager, or another party may own the copyright (and masters), while the record is licensed exclusively to the label for a set period of time.
 Promotion is a key factor in the success of a record, and is largely the label's responsibility, as is proper distribution of records.

 While initial recording deals usually yield a smaller percentage of royalties to the artists, subsequent (or re-negotiated) deals can result in much greater profit, or profit potential.
 A few acts, such as Madonna, Michael Jackson, R.E.M., U2, and Janet Jackson, among others, have signed multimillion-dollar deals.
 Whitney Houston signed a $100 million deal with BMG to deliver just six albums, the largest recording deal at the time.
 Robbie Williams signed an £80m (US$125m) contract with EMI.
 For many other artists, though, for the millions to become tangible, hit albums meeting or exceeding their previous sales figures must follow.
 Recording contracts may include opt-out clauses for the label in the event an act's popularity dips or the act releases non-hit albums under the deal.
 For instance, Mariah Carey was dropped by Virgin Records and her $100 million recording deal cancelled after her first album released by the label sold poorly.

 Record companies put forth huge sums of money to produce, release, and promote an album.
 Recording time, manufacturing, packaging, photos, distribution, marketing, and music videos are just some of the areas where the label must spend money on an act it has signed.
 The label usually absorbs these expenses, but in some artists' contracts, some of this money may be due back to the label, unless otherwise worded.
 Advances (upfront money that is paid directly to a recording artist) are normally always owed back to the label.
 Once (and if) the advance has been paid back from record sales, the artist then begins to see royalty payments for additional sales.

 Advancing an act money is a risk the label endures as it does not know how well the act's album will sell.
 Capitol Records suspended Linda Ronstadt's contract in the early 1970s, as Capitol had spent more money on Ronstadt then it had yielded.
 She continued to tour partly to pay Capitol back for her 1960s deal, and a string of hits in the mid-1970s allowed her to finally clear the debt.